Driving across border & into central Mexico

 You need an FMM in order to obtain a TIP.
 To get an FFM (Forma Migratoria Multiple) you need to show up to an INM office (Instituto Nacional de Migración).

-Banjercito office in Piedras Negras
+Banjercito Office in Piedras Negras

 Banjercito Online TIP Application (recommended)